opencollective/opencollective-frontend/styleguide/examples/StyledButtonSet.md

 ### Using links inside of buttons

-This is just an exemple.
+This is just an example.
 The way you style the links is completely up to you.

 You can use [StyledLink](#styledlink) for standard styles.